milsab/DATA-SCIENCE_SMART-TECH/ITMT-593/Assignment-2/README.md

 ![First](images/1.jpg "Simon Game")
 ## Features

-### Clock Simulation
-This project simulates the clock.
-It means that player should finish each level in specific period of time.
-If he cannot finish the current level in specific duration the game goes to GAMEOVER state.
-In this state, program shows a message on LCD that if player wants to start again, he has to push the start button.

 ### Start / Restart Button
 At beginning player should push the pushbutton. this button connects to A5 analog pin on Arduino.